Pandura – ancient Greek instrument with fretboard

 And all of these, to conclude to meaningful compromises that have to be made, that are both deeply justified and make sense in terms of usability/playability.
 All in all, our ultimate goal is to serve the modern musician, and to bring ancient artifacts back to life as fully functional musical instruments.

-Manufactured at the premises of the ancient Europos (Northern Greece) by a family of musicians and luthiers, LUTHIEROS Pandura is made exclusively using natural materials available during the antiquity.
-All parts are made of quality wood with great musicality, the soundbox is a reproduction of an actual tortoiseshell, while the tuning pegs are made by ebony and mulberry wood.
-The bottom part of the strings is attached to animal skin, while the plectrum is manufactured by wood.
+Manufactured at the premises of the ancient Europos (Northern Greece) by a family of musicians and luthiers, LUTHIEROS Pandura is made exclusively using natural materials available during antiquity.
+All parts are made of quality wood with great musicality, while the tuning pegs are made of ebony and mulberry wood.

 Maas, M. & McIntosh Snyder, J. (1989).
 Stringed Instruments of Ancient Greece, New Haven.